Sources of advice for financial issues

 Where a query concerns a particular financial product that a person affected by cancer already has, the most appropriate source of help will often be the provider of that product.

 Where the query is more general, it’s usually better to go to an independent source rather than a provider or its agent.
-For example, for advice about investments, it’s usually better to go to an independent financial adviser (IFA), who can consider all the products on the market, rather than a bank, which will make recommendations only from its own limited range of products or services.
+For example, for advice about investments, it’s usually better to go to a financial adviser, who can consider all the products on the market, rather than a bank, which will make recommendations only from its own limited range of products or services.

 Similarly, for debt advice, it’s better to use one of the independent, free organisations, such as Citizens Advice, rather than a debt management company whose main purpose is selling its own fee-charging debt-repayment plans.